-The Voices photo workshop is a hands-on workshop that introduces minority children to documentary visual story-telling through the practice of photography and an introduction to photojournalism.
-Its aim is to build self-confidence, develop lifelong skills and encourage creativity as a self-expression tool.
+The Voices photo workshop is a hands-on workshop that introduces minority and at-risk children to documentary visual story-telling through the practice of photography and an introduction to photojournalism.
+Its goal is to build self-confidence and integrate creative thinking and self-expression.
 It is also to foster social and racial justice by empowering minority youth to be the visual communicators of tomorrow and help increase diversity in the media.

 It involves: - an introduction to the technical principles of photography (types of cameras, ISO and lens formats, as well as emergent visual techonology;) - an introduction to documentary photography and photojournalism; - an introduction to the media, how it works and how it is evolving today; - photo assignments centered around students’ lives and surroundings; - guided critiques/presentation of the students’ work; - a presentation of photographs by documentary photographers and photojournalists from around the world.